The Roy Family

-- Archnemesis Dad: To Kendall.
+- To Kendall, whom he grooms as his successor and then callously betrays.
 Kendall's character arc revolves around him standing up to his father by trying to take him down.

-- To Shiv too later on as her new client is a Bernie Sanders-style left wing politician who's deadset on bringing Roy down.
+- To Shiv, when she starts working for a Bernie Sanders-style left wing politician who's deadset on bringing Roy down.